 Do Your Homework on the Psychology of Consumers

-Some interesting insight on consumer behaviour and decision-making processes were shared by several industry experts.
+Some interesting insight on consumer behavior and decision-making processes were shared by several industry experts.
 David Khon, Customer & eCommerce Director at Heal’s touched on Fast and Slow Thinking - Fast being automatic, frequent, emotional, stereotypic, unconscious thoughts, and Slow being effortful, infrequent, logical, calculating, conscious thoughts.

 David argued that consumers tend to rely on fast thinking when making decisions because it’s sometimes too much effort for our brains to engage in slow thinking.
 Heal’s have been doing some work with Hero on bridging the gap between online and in-store (we covered Hero’s work with Harvey Nichols in our June Monthly Retail Round-Up), using a chat interface that provides a “digital touch” - consumers can speak to Heal’s store staff instantly and ask for advice in real time, helping them with “the tyranny of choice that makes it difficult for consumers to navigate” so they can come to a decision quicker.